GokGokalp/CleanArchitectureBoilerplates/src/OnionArchitecture/README.md

 ### Boilerplate.Infrastructure

 This project handles database concerns and other data access operations.
-The goal is to create an abstraction between the "Domain" layer "Services" layer.
+The goal is to create an abstraction between "Domain" and "Services" layers.

 This project contains "Repositories", "Migrations", "DataContext".